Ladies and gentlemen, it's the EIB Network and Rush Limbaugh, executing assigned host duties flawlessly.

 Anger back then, well, that was terrible.

-It's justifiable, and he wants to explain it.
+And he wants to explain it.

-It was on CNN uh this morning.
+It was on CNN this morning.

 Middle class still says generally it feels like the American dream's a lost cause.

-Here's our senior political analyst, Bill Schneider is with CNN's election express in Kansas City.
+Here's our senior political analyst, Bill Schneider, is with CNN's Election Express in Kansas City.

 And here's a montage of what old Bill said.